andriy-maslov/elixir-eventstore-http-client/README.md

     - Create, info, delete
     - Read events

+## Things I'd like to do

+- configurable HTTP lib (very doable)
+- configurable UUID lib (very doable)
+- configurable JSON lib (although Poison dep is pretty tight)
+- A better `follow stream` api.
+Thinking some kind of Cursor concept.

 ## Note that

 - Requests are performed in the process that calls the `EventStore.*` API